Esri/utility-network-properties-extractor/README.md

 * For Utility Network Layers with an assocationstatus field, sets the Display Filter used by Containment
 * Sql:  associationstatus not in (4,5,6,12,13,14,36,37,38,44,45,46)

-## Directions
+## Install Directions

 1. Download the source code
 2. In Visual studio compile the solution
 3.  **The source code was written against Pro SDK 2.7**.
 If using an earlier release, you may have to comment out some sections of code that were introduced at Pro SDK 2.7.
 4. Start up ArcGIS Pro
+5. Open a project and confirm that the "Utility Network Add-in" toolbar is present

+## Extract to CSV buttons
-5. Open a map that contains the Utility Network
+1. Open a map that contains the Utility Network
-6. Generate a report by clicking on the appropriate button
+2. Generate a report by clicking on the appropriate button
+3. CSV file(s) will be generated in folder c:\temp\ProSDK_CSV\**Pro Project Name**\

+## Efficiency Tool - Import Map Field Settings
+1. Open any map
+2. Generate a CSV by clicking the Map Field Settings button
+3. Open the CSV in Excel and edit the necessary Visibility, Read-Only, Highlighted and Field Alias settings
+4. Once done, make sure to save the file in CSV format and then close the file
+5. In Pro, click on the 'Import Map Field Settings' button
+6. Choose the CSV file to import
+7. Once prompted that the import is complete, review the changes in either the 'Fields' pane
+8. You MUST save the Pro project for settings to persist

 ## ArcGIS Pro SDK Resources